 Load Your Mobile Device With GPS Map Files.

 Mid Section of Salt Marsh Trail CLOSED (“Bald Eagle Bridge” to “Ready Aye Ready Bridge).

 Setting: Historic farmland, waterfront, harbour.

 Looping trail system.

 Cole Harbour is home to some of the best trail systems in the HRM.
 With the nearby Salt Marsh trail and the newly finished Bissett Trail, the trails in the Heritage Park are a great place to go for a walk with the family or to observe nature at a leisurely pace.

 The trails in the park are looping and interconnected.
 Each of the various trails is more or less 1km in length.
 A fully detailed map is in the parking lot.
-You can spend as long as a day or as little as a half hour in the area if you like.
+You can enjoyably spend as long as a day or as little as a half-hour.

 Everything is well maintained, marked and mapped.
 There are plenty of signs to mark the trails, as well as lots of in-depth information on the area’s history.
 Friendly volunteer trail wardens often monitor the area.

 It’s a very popular spot for people of any ability.
 Whether you want to get out with kids, or just go for a quick breath of fresh air on your own, this park accommodates it well.
 There are many benches along each trail which are a reflection of the laid-back nature of the area and encourage you to take time to enjoy your surroundings.

 A Story To Tell